 Schools are describing SSEP as creating transformational change in the way that students are learning.

-Impact on Student Rentention, Engagement and Achievement Aspirations
+Impact on Student Retention, Engagement and Achievement Aspirations

 In 2017, 546 SSEP students responded to a survey assessing the impact of the programme.
 It was independently analysed by a senior statistician from Hamilton City Council using the ordered logit model.